 A deck of cards costs a couple dollars, so buy one and learn to play some card games.
 It’s the date night that keeps on giving, as you can break out the cards on just about any slow evening.

-When trying to “budget” for a date night, you need to find a way both to put a lot of thought into it and also to be thrifty and frugal.
 It might take some creativity, but as you can see, limiting yourself because of a lack of funds isn’t necessary.
 In fact, one could make the case that most good dates can and should come in under the $20 mark — it will allow you to focus on the conversation and each other instead!